 Come golf with me and 6 other lunar clients (he mentioned two foursomes) for a $40k pp value!… 40k x 7 = $280k for a round of golf with him?”

 “was this group created?
 And if so can you tell me more about how to become a part of it?
 My husband and I are out $40k and I am disgusted by the total absence of accountability and the abundance of blame that Ryan expressed in his “godfather offer” videos.
 There was zero apology for the mishandling of “businesses”, shame and guilt based tactics to try and convince you that you weren’t actually losing money because of “all that he was willing to offer” and speaking out of both sides of his mouth the entire time.”

-So, is Lunar Ecom a scam?
+So, is there a Lunar Automation scam?
 Not technically.
 You can make money with this program, but it’s definitely not as easy as Ryan Pineda makes it sound.

 There’s a ton of work to be done upfront, no real guarantee of success, and – most importantly – you need to do a ton of volume to make any real money.

 Now, there’s nothing wrong with front-loading the work and making the money later.